tomgade09/C-ADPIC-PTEM/docs/Simulation/README.md

 #### Side-Effects:
 On GPU particle data array is changed according to the equation of motion (Fourth Order Runge Kutta mirror and Lorentz forces) - particle is skipped if it is outside simulation.
-No changes occur to instances referred to by `bfield` and `efield`.
+No changes occur to instances referred to by `BModel` and `efield`.

 ---
 ```
-__global__ void vperpMuConvert(double** dataToConvert, BField** bfield, double mass, bool vperpToMu)
+__global__ void vperpMuConvert(double** dataToConvert, BModel** BModel, double mass, bool vperpToMu)
 ```
 #### Inputs:
 `dataToConvert` - on-GPU 2D array pointer with dimensions ordered the same as `computeKernel`

-`bfield` - pointer to on-GPU [BField](./../BField/README.md) instance
+`BModel` - pointer to on-GPU [BModel](./../BModel/README.md) instance

 `mass` - particle mass in kg